FRINXrepo/docs-public/_pages/odl_distribution.md

 ---
 ### Frinx ODL Distribution

-FRINX delivers an OpenDaylight distribution targeted at end-users and resellers/developers/OEM customers.
-Releases are synchronized to the ODL release schedule, offer quality assurance and include additional software only available through this distribution.
+Targeted at end-users and resellers/developers/OEM customers, releases are synchronized to the ODL release schedule.

-Frinx ODL is a curated and tested distribution of OpenDaylight.
-Each Frinx release passes through stages of rigorous quality assurance before we make it available to our customers.
+**Curated and tested** - each release passes through stages of rigorous quality assurance before we make it available to our customers.

-We also add components and modules that make the Frinx distribution simpler to use and operate compared with other solutions on the market.
+**We also add components and modules** that make the Frinx distribution simpler to use and operate compared with other solutions on the market.

 Frinx also offers training, customized consulting and development packages to bootstrap, accelerate or implement your ODL and open source based networking projects.